Getting Around, Map, What to See

 The former Jewish quarter of Budapest is situated in district VII.
 The Central Synagogue in Dohány utca is the most important monument, but a range of other sights related to Jewish culture including two smaller synagogues,

 - the Orthodox Synagogue in Kazinczy Street and

 - the Rumbach Street synagogue, are in the neighborhood.

 Location: on the Pest bank of the Danube, north of the Chain Bridge, close tot he Parliament

 The 60 pair cast iron shoes commemorate the Nazi terror victims shot into the river at the end of WWII (1944-45).
-The memorial is the work of Gyula Pauler and Can Togay and was created in 2005.
+Gyula Pauler and Can Togay created the memorial in 2005.